 I explain this key research concept below with lots of examples of variables commonly used in a study.

-You may find it challenging to understand just what variables are in the context of research, especially those that deal with quantitative data analysis.
-This initial difficulty about variables becomes much more confusing when you encounter the phrases “dependent variable” and “independent variable” as you go deeper in studying this vital concept of research as well as statistics.
+You may find it challenging to understand just what variables are in research, especially those that deal with quantitative data analysis.
+This initial difficulty about variables becomes much more confusing when you encounter the phrases “dependent variable” and “independent variable” as you go deeper in studying this vital concept of research, as well as statistics.

-Understanding what variables mean is crucial in writing your thesis proposal because you will need these in constructing your conceptual framework and in analyzing the data that you have gathered.
 Therefore, it is a must that you should be able to grasp thoroughly the meaning of variables and ways on how to measure them.
-Yes, the variables should be measurable so that you will be able to use your data for statistical analysis.
+Yes, the variables should be measurable so that you will use your data for statistical analysis.